Heart healthy diet plan, inter-relationship with other risk factors

 - Eat whole fruits and vegetables daily as advised.
 They provide vitamins, minerals, antioxidants and fiber.

 - Omega-3 fats are heart-friendly foods and good for immune boosting.
-Fish eaters are advised to eat fish about 2-3 times a week.
+Experts advise fish eaters to eat fish about 2-3 times a week.

 - Intake of garlic as part of a heart healthy diet helps lower cholesterol and blood pressure.